skeep/book/services&di.md

 [OASIS - Reference Model for Service Oriented Architecture 1.0](https://docs.oasis-open.org/soa-rm/v1.0/soa-rm.html)

-In angular services are Singleton.
-Which essentially mean it have one and only one instance and it can be accessed globally across the application.
-Services are also lazily instantiated, only when a component depends on it.

 Services are best suitable for some of the following purpose:
 * State management
 * Centralized management of internal and external resources